steipete/steipete.com/_posts/2020-09-13-state-of-swiftui.md

 div.post-content > img:first-child { display:none; }
 </style>

 Apple released SwiftUI last year, and it's been a really exciting and wild ride.
-With iOS 14, a lot of the rough edges have been fixed — is SwiftUI getting ready for production?
+With iOS 14, a lot of the rough edges have been fixed — is SwiftUI finally ready for production?

 ## Fruta

-Let's look at Apple's Fruta example, a cross-platform feature-rich app that's completely built in SwiftUI.
+Let's look at [Apple's Fruta example](https://developer.apple.com/documentation/app_clips/fruta_building_a_feature-rich_app_with_swiftui), a cross-platform feature-rich app that's completely built in SwiftUI.
 It's great that Apple finally releases a more complex application for this year's cycle.
 I took a look when Big Sur beta 1 came out, and it's been pretty rough:

 {% twitter https://twitter.com/steipete/status/1277623561604214784?s=21 %}